← Back to CheddaTech

 "They could take my home and my belongings.
 They couldn't take my ability to build."

-From Earthquake to Code
+From Freebay to Code

 Losing Everything

-"Coding became more than survival - it became my escape and my purpose."
+"Coding became more than survival.
+It became my escape and my purpose."

 Rebuilding on a £120 Laptop